You are eligible for free Further Education if you are:

 - Aged 19 to 24 with an education, health and care (EHC) plan

-Students over 19 will usually need to pay for tuition, exam and registration fees.
+Students aged 19 or over will usually need to pay for tuition, exam and registration fees.

 You may be eligible for tuition fee remission depending on: